Do you know a woman who is being abused? A legal rights handbook

 In most cases, you and your partner pay special expenses based on how much you earn.
 So, if both of you make roughly the same amount of money, you split the cost of special expenses equally.

-If a child pays some of their own expenses, that amount is subtracted before the parents divide the expense.
+If an older child pays some of their own expenses, that amount is subtracted before the parents divide the expense.

 Child support amounts